microsoft/aici/README.md

 export AICI_API_BASE="https://aici.azurewebsites.net/v1/#key=wht_..."
 ```

-Now, use query the model with or without AICI VM:
+Now, use query the model with or without AICI Controller:

 ```bash
 ./scripts/aici.sh infer --prompt "The answer to the ultimate question of life"